- Teaches students:

 I have been teaching the flute for over 8 years.
 I have taught students of all ages and levels.
 I also have worked with high school students in assisting with flute sectionals through the band program.

 I am experienced with a large variety of styles, and I am open to exploring different types of music.

 My goal is to give students the ability and resources to grow to become an overall musician.
+I work hard to find out how different students learn, and I adjust my teaching style to fit different learning needs.
+I aim to help students find a passion in playing music, so I try an find out what interests a student and work to incorporate that into flute playing.
 I am very encouraging and enthusiastic in my teaching.

 Please contact me with any questions :) Also feel free to check out more about me at my website sarahabramsflute.com

 Flute lessons for students of all ages and levels

 Founded in 1920 by eminent flutist Georges Barrère, composer Lamar Stringfield, and a group of their associates, The New York Flute Club is the oldest such organization in the United States.